-KNOWN HISTORIC & CULTURAL RESOURCES
+KNOWN HISTORIC AND CULTURAL RESOURCES

 Kingston began to develop a pride in its historical significance during the 1950s.
-In 1954 the Village Improvement Society of Kingston was formed in an effort to save the town's historic bandstand.
-The Improvement Society planted young maples on the common in 1956 to replace dying elms.
-In 1979 they acquired the former Universalist Church.
-The building was restored and became known as "The Church on the Plains" (KIN0107/1983-18\/U9-7).
+In 1954, the Village Improvement Society of Kingston was formed in an effort to save the town's historic bandstand.69 The Improvement Society planted young maples on the common in 1956 to replace dying elms.
+In 1975 they applied for non-profit status and became the Kingston Improvement and Historical Society, Inc. In 1979, they acquired the former Universalist Church.
+The building was restored and became known as "The Church on the Plains" (KIN0107/1983-18/U9-7).
 The Kingston Historical Museum Committee was established by Town vote in March 1970.
-Although the Kingston Historical Museum and the Kingston Improvement & Historical Society have had many of the same volunteers and worked together over the years they are separate organizations.
-In 1972, Kingston's Historic District Commission was created by town vote, as was the Main Street Historic District.
-Four years later the Little River Historic District was created.
+Although the Kingston Historical Museum and the Kingston Improvement and Historical Society have had many of the same volunteers and worked together over the years they are separate organizations.
+In 1972, Kingston's Historic District Commission was created by town vote, as was the Kingston Plains Historic District (HD-1).
+Four years later, the Little River Historic District was created.
+The Kingston Heritage Commission was established in 2013.

-Many of the historical and cultural sites noted in this section are depicted on the Historic and Cultural Resources Map (Figure 1).
+Many of the historical and cultural sites noted in this section are depicted on the Historic Resources Map (Figure 14).
 On the map, the sites are given an index number.
 The index number is listed next to the text below for cross-referencing purposes.